skeenny/scheduler-test-angular/README.md

 # SchedulerTestAngular
-Run `npm start` for a dev server.
+Run `npm i && npm start` for a dev server.
 Navigate to `http://localhost:4200/`.